Responsibilities

 - Familiarize with and consider our standard operating principles (SOP) (Using issues for tasks, along with the overview of GitHub Issues)

-- Meet with Gerit on a regular basis (every 1-2 weeks)
+- Meet with Gerit on a regular basis, every 1-2 weeks.
+Create a recurring calendar item.

 - To set a meeting, check the other’s calendar and send a calendar invitation via email